Meauma13/alx-system_engineering-devops/0x00-shell_basics/README.md

 16. Script 100-lets_move moves all files beginning with an uppercase leter

 17. Script 101-clean_emacs deletes files which end with ~

+18. Script 102-tree creates 3 new directories in the current